Nsfr750/DB-Browser/README.md

-# SQLite Database Browser
+# Database Browser

-A Python-based GUI application for browsing and exporting SQLite database files.
-This application allows users to open any SQLite database file, view its contents in a table format, and export the data to CSV files.
+A Python-based GUI application for browsing and exporting database files.
+This application supports both SQLite and Microsoft Access (Jet DB) databases, allowing users to view contents in a table format and export data to CSV files.

 ## Features

-- Open and browse any SQLite database file
+- Open and browse SQLite (.db) and Microsoft Access (.mdb, .accdb) database files
 - Support for multiple tables within a database
 - Interactive table selection for databases with multiple tables
 - Data displayed in a scrollable table view with column headers